Are you a writer looking for a new laptop?

 You’ll need a storage capacity of at least 8GB of RAM for normal word processing and web searching and more like 32GB of RAM for gaming or video editing.

-You may also want to consider the number and type of USB ports (i.e., USB-A, USB-C) that the laptop includes, especially if you need to connect other laptop accessories such as a mouse or external hard drive.
+You may also want to consider the number and type of USB ports (i.e., USB-A, USB-C) the laptop includes, especially if you need to connect other accessories such as a mouse or external hard drive.

 8GB of RAM at least for storage capacity.